TL;DR

 Francis Guthrie noticed the pattern in 1852 while coloring a map of English counties.
 Alfred Kempe published a “proof” in 1879.
 Percy Heawood found the bug 11 years later.
 The conjecture then sat open for nearly a century.

 In 1996, Robertson, Sanders, Seymour, and Thomas simplified the proof (down to 633 configurations) and produced a quadratic-time coloring algorithm: given a planar graph with n vertices, it finds a valid 4-coloring in O(n²) time.
-That algorithm has been the state of the art ever since.
+That algorithm held the state of the art for thirty years, until March 2026.

 What the New Paper Actually Does